balena-io-experimental/audio/README.md

 ## Customization
 ### Extend image configuration

 You can extend the `audio` primitive to include custom configuration as you would with any other `Dockerfile`.
+Just make sure you don't override the `ENTRYPOINT` as it contains important system configuration.

+Here are some of the most common extension cases:

-For example, you can pass a flag to the PulseAudio server:
+- Pass a flag to the PulseAudio server:

 ```Dockerfile
 FROM balenaplayground/balenalabs-audio:%%BALENA_MACHINE_NAME%%